 - In this application, you will have an active reach engine to find video files.
 You don’t need to visit any other websites for that.

-RTorrent is entirely different from familiar open source torrents clients like uTorrent or Deluge.
+RTorrent is entirely different from familiar open source torrent clients like uTorrent or Deluge.
 All the above-described torrent clients for Linux offer a graphical user interface, but rTorrent is a text-based app used in Terminal.

 RTorrent is written in C++ and demands an extremely low resource but provides a large scale of various features.
 Also, it comes with a complete user manual, so it can be the best option for beginners.